rz6/CopulaHiC/README.md

 The indepth description of our model together with detailed analysis and motivation will be described in manuscript (in preparation - available soon).

+NOTE: CopulaHiC_vignette.html file can't be properly rendered from within github.
+Therefore it is recommended to download the file (or just clone the repo) and then open it.

 ## Prerequisites ##
 -------------------